atomicsingh/git-playbook/06-github-features/README.md

 - Close issues when work is complete

 ### Project Organization
-- Regular board maintenance
+- Regular Notion board maintenance
-- Clear column definitions
+- Clear column definitions in Notion (e.g., Backlog, To Do, In Progress, Review, Done)
-- Consistent automation rules
+- Consistent sprint planning and review in Notion
 - Regular milestone reviews

 ### Release Management